UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 - The interface is a window on the screen of any mobile device
 - Android apps run on various **form factors** such as smartphones, smart watches, tablets, televisions, etc.
   Form factor refers to the screen size, configuration, or physical layout of a device
-- The layout is designed with XML code Special Android-formatted XML code is extremely compact
+- The layout is designed with the Composable class

 ---
 ## Resources: String